Fact or Fiction? Opal Myths and Misconceptions

 Applying oil or lotion to Ethiopian opal will actually absorb into the stone and discolor the opal and very often this cannot be reversed!

 Opal is the birthstone for October, so many customers have come to believe in the superstition that it is bad luck to own an opal when you are not born in October.
 I have also heard that it is bad luck to buy an opal for yourself.
 No matter when you are born or who buys the opal, the way I look at it, it is that opals were created by God for our enjoyment; to admire their beauty and the wonder of His creation.

 I can't wear my opal in cold weather.

-Being located in Wisconsin, where the winter temperatures can get very low, we hear many customers express their concern for wearing opals out in the cold.
+Being located in Wisconsin, where the winter temperatures can dip below 0°, we hear many customers express their concern for wearing opals out in the cold.
 Opal's sensitivity to cold is severely exaggerated, Australian opals can be left in the freezer for a week and come out fine.
 However, exposing your opal to extreme fluctuations between hot and cold may cause cracking, which is very similar to glass.

 Opals need to be stored in water to prevent cracking.